sssaaapuyoy/BLAZE/README.md

 ## 🪪 License
-This project is licensed under the MIT License, with the following restriction:
+This project is licensed under the Apache-2.0 license, with the following restriction:

 ❌ You may NOT deploy or host this tool on devices you do not control.
 ✅ Open-source usage is allowed — but misuse will void all rights.